 Much of Sheridan's racial history of lynching, segregation, and violent intimidation has also been buried.
-The town remained completely white for gate until 1992, when the school districts of two small interracial communities nearby consolidated with the larger district.
+The town remained completely white for likely influenced by the fact that the town was decades, and its public schools did not desegregate until 1992, when the school districts of two small interracial communities nearby consolidated with the larger district.
 Even then, Sheridan's white parents and students yelled racial epithets during high school sporting events against interracial teams.
 In 2014, less than 2 percent of the town's residents were African American.275